Real-Time Streaming plugin

 info

 If an RTS stream has multiple bitrates and resolutions that you would like to display, you must also load and configure the Quality Selection plugin.
-The various display options will then appear in a menu within the player.
+The various display options then appear in a menu within the player.

 Configure the plugin